hashicorp/consul-template/docs/config.md

 # command line flag.
 log_level = "warn"

-# This is the path to store a PID file which will contain the process ID of the
-# Consul Template process.
-This is useful if you plan to send custom signals
-# to the process.
-pid_file = "/path/to/pid"

 # This is the quiescence timers; it defines the minimum and maximum amount of
 # time to wait for the cluster to reach a consistent state before rendering a
 # template.
 This is useful to enable in systems that have a lot of flapping,